ember-learn/ember-blog/source/2019-08-23-the-ember-times-issue-112.md

 This week:
-watch talks from 1st Chennai EmberJS Meetup 🇮🇳, announcing the official Ember Octane release plan 🏎🐹,
+watch talks from 1st Chennai EmberJS Meetup 🇮🇳, announcing the official Ember Octane release plan 🏎🐹, read up on the fun state management blog post using Microstates 💡,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 ---